GarrettBrown-dev/GarrettBrown-dev/README.md

 📃 About Me:
 - 😄 Pronouns: ** he/him **
 - 🌱 I’m currently learning ... ⚡ Hubb related: Angular, P5 and Typescript!
-For my own fun: Processing and C++! ⚡
+For my own fun: Java, Processing and C++! ⚡
 - 👣 Next steps for me ... interning with Hubb Software!! 🦾
 - 💬 Ask me about Gaming, Metal and Electronic Music, or my pups! 🍹